EgonSaks/cinema-ticket-booking-system/README.md

 - **Seat Selection**: Choose your desired seats for the selected movie.
 - **Booking Management**: Efficiently book seats and store booking information in the database.
 - **Dynamic Seat Updates**: Real-time updates of seat availability based on new bookings and movie sessions.
+- **Movie recommendations**: Movie recommendations for registered users based on their past viewing history and preferences.

 ## Technologies